bkhadka2/Zyco-Text-Editor/README.md

 # Type in your name below if you are okay with the text editor building project
 - [x] Rupesh Panta

+# Tasks divided:
+- Rupesh Panta: please work on save as functionality of text editor.
+- Jose Cervantes: Please work on : Changing the font size/ font-family of the selected text.
+- Bishal khadka: undo/menu/clear-the-screen/open-file/exit/text-typing/delete and so on.